Murihiku Regeneration

 We welcome your input to ensure that a wide view is considered.
 We have a workshop planned with them and key stakeholders on 17 August and we will update our comments after that meeting.

-We encourage you to also reach out to Transpower at to register your interest in being part of these discussions, and to share this document with others you know who may have an interest.
-Fir those of you who wish for us to represent or consider your views and inputs, please contact us at or visit our website.
+We encourage you to also reach out to Transpower at [Enable JavaScript to view protected content] to register your interest in being part of these discussions, and to share this document with others you know who may have an interest.
+Fir those of you who wish for us to represent or consider your views and inputs, please contact us at [Enable JavaScript to view protected content] or visit our website.

 We also enclose the full discussion document release for you to download.